pelavarre/xshverb/README.md

 Adding '--help' as an option will also get us to say what work we'll do, before you remove that option to agree to have us to do the work.
 You can abbreviate '--help' down to '--h'.
-And if you go down farther to '-h' that can work too, but not at 'cal -h' and 'df -h' and 'du -h' and 'ls -h' and so on
+And if you abbreviate down farther to '-h' that can work too, but not at 'cal -h' and 'df -h' and 'du -h' and 'ls -h' and so on

 My actual Shell sometimes quits on me, refusing to work with unusual bytes.